pyhys/minimalmodbus/docs/modbusdetails.rst

 | Read-only registers (input registers)        |        | 4, 23    | None    | None     |
 +----------------------------------------------+--------+----------+---------+----------+

-Note that function code 23 not is implemented by this software.
+Note that function code 23 not is implemented by this software (it is for reading and writing in same request).

 Function codes 128 and larger are used by slaves to indicate errors.